 - $8,000 for two or more qualifying children (based on $16,000 of expenses)

 As this is a refundable credit, this tax benefit not only will help in lowering the tax you owe, but it also can potentially help you in getting your money back.
 You can estimate the Child Tax Credit with our child tax credit calculator.

 The 2021 American Rescue Plan Act put in place several new or expanded credits that impacted employer payroll returns, especially among small businesses.
 This business stimulus relief was designed to help keep people on the payroll through a long period of economic uncertainty.
 Payroll credits for continuing to pay employees in adverse situations were extended and a new credit for covering health insurance premiums was added.
 There are multiple credits employers can use for their payroll tax filings.
-If you’re a small business owner and you have people on payroll, or if this is your first year with employees on a payroll, there may be credits and incentives you’re unaware of for payroll quarters during 2021.
-NexGen Taxes team of fully vetted accounting and tax professionals will evaluate your tax situation, and do the analysis to figure out what credits your business can qualify for to help you in minimizing your taxes.
-2022 Tax Changes A major change coming in for tax year 2022 that impacts gig workers:
+If you’re a small business owner and you have people on the payroll, or if this is your first year with employees on a payroll, there may be credits and incentives you’re unaware of for payroll quarters during 2021.
+NexGen Taxes team of fully vetted accounting and tax professionals will evaluate your tax situation, and analyze to figure out what credits your business can qualify for to help you in minimizing your taxes.